XOnanoSmartfoam/Dev-Kit-Resources/README.md

 A user's guide for the XO-NANO microcontroller and its accompanying iOS app can be found in the XO-NANO Smartfoam Development Kit User Guide

 # XO-Nano Pressure
 There are several ways you can measure pressure with the XO-NANO Pressure sensors.
 See "Pressure Sensor Instructions.docx" for instructions for setting up an XO-NANO pressure sensor.
-Below are tools (you only need to purchase one of the tools) that could be used to interface with the XO-NANO prsesure sensor in the development kit.
+Below are tools (you only need to purchase one of the tools) that could be used to interface with the XO-NANO pressure sensor in the development kit.

 Arduino
 https://store-usa.arduino.cc/collections/boards/products/arduino-uno-rev3-smd